Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

 - to have attributes and associations suggested by the assistant, first create a class
-- then, hover the mouse over this class, click on the three dots on the right side, and select either the "Suggest attributes" or "Suggest associations" button accordingly
+- then hover the mouse over this class, click on the three dots on the right side, and select either the "Suggest attributes" or "Suggest associations" button accordingly

     <img src="images/frontend/suggest-attributes.png" alt="drawing" width="400"/>